rrthomas/beetle/README.md

 The canonical documentation consists of:

 * _[The Beetle Forth Virtual Machine](doc/beetle.pdf)_
 The design of the Beetle Forth virtual machine is described.
-This is an implementor's guide, but it's probably also useful to programmers.
+Essential reading for those programming or implementing the VM.
 * _[An implementation of the Beetle virtual machine for POSIX](doc/cbeetle.pdf)_
 A portable implementation of Beetle is described, with instructions for porting, compiling and running it.
 * _[A simple debugger for the Beetle virtual machine](doc/debugger.pdf)_